r-lib/gargle/tests/testthat/_snaps/oauth-cache.md

       i Suitable tokens found in the cache, associated with these emails:
       * 'a@example.com'
       * 'b@example.com'
-        Defaulting to the first email
+        Defaulting to the first email.
       !
-Using an auto-discovered, cached token
+Using an auto-discovered, cached token.
-        To suppress this message, modify your code or options to clearly consent to the use of a cached token
+        To suppress this message, modify your code or options to clearly consent to the use of a cached token.
         See gargle's "Non-interactive auth" vignette for more details:
         <https://gargle.r-lib.org/articles/non-interactive-auth.html>
-      i The gargle package is using a cached token for 'a@example.com'
+      i The gargle package is using a cached token for 'a@example.com'.

 ---